-3.1 GK-404 Readout Box
+3.1 GK-404 VIBRATING WIRE READOUT

-The Model GK-404 Vibrating Wire Readout is a portable, low-power, handheld unit that can run continuously for more than 20 hours on two AA batteries.
-It is designed for the readout of all Geokon vibrating wire gauges and transducers; and is capable of displaying the reading in either digits, frequency (Hz), period ( $\mu$ s), or microstrain ( $\mu$ s).
+The Model GK-404 VW Readout is a portable, low-power, hand-held unit that is capable of running for more than 20 hours continuously on two AA batteries.
+It is designed for the readout of all GEOKON vibrating wire instruments, and is capable of displaying the reading in digits, frequency (Hz), period ( $\mu$ s), or microstrain ( $\mu$ e).
 The GK-404 also displays the temperature of the transducer (embedded thermistor) with a resolution of 0.1 °C.

-Before use, attach the flying leads to the GK-404 by aligning the red circle on the silver "Lemo" connector of the flying leads with the red line on the top of the GK-404 (Figure 4).
-Insert the Lemo connector into the GK-404 until it locks into place.
+FIGURE 7: GK-404 Readout

-Figure 4 - Lemo Connector to GK-404
+3.1.1 OPERATING THE GK-404

-Connect each of the clips on the leads to the matching colors of the sensor conductors, with blue representing the shield (bare).
+- 1. Attach the flying leads by aligning the red circle on the silver Lemo connector with the red line on the top of the GK-404 (see Figure 8).
+Insert the Lemo connector into the GK-404 until it locks into place. - 2.
+Connect each of the clips on the leads to the matching colors of the sensor conductors, with blue representing the shield (bare). - 3.
+To turn on the GK-404, press the On/Off button on the front panel of the unit.
+The initial startup screen will display. - 4.
+After a delay, the GK-404 will start taking readings and display them based on the settings of the Pos and Mode buttons.

-To turn the GK-404 on, press the "ON/OFF" button on the front panel of the unit.
-The initial startup screen will be displayed.
-After approximately one second, the GK-404 will start taking readings and display them based on the settings of the POS and MODE buttons.
 The unit display (from left to right) is as follows:

-- The current Position: Set by the POS button, displayed as a letter A through F. - The current Reading: Set by the MODE button, displayed as a numeric value followed by the unit of measure. - Temperature reading of the attached gauge in degrees Celsius.
+- The current position: set by the Pos button, displayed as A through F. - The current reading: set by the Mode button, displayed as a numeric value followed by the unit of measure. - Temperature reading of the attached instrument in degrees Celsius.